-Upon completion of this offering, we will become subject to the informational requirements of the Exchange Act.
-Accordingly, we will be required to file reports and other information with the SEC, including annual reports on Form 20-F and reports on Form 6-K. You may inspect and copy reports and other information filed with the SEC at the Public Reference Room at 100 F Street, N.E., Washington, D.C.
+We are subject to the informational requirements of the Exchange Act.
+Accordingly, we are required to file reports and other information with the SEC, including annual reports on Form 20-F and reports on Form 6-K. You may inspect and copy reports and other information filed with the SEC at the Public Reference Room at 100 F Street, N.E., Washington, D.C.
 20549.
 Information on the operation of the Public Reference Room may be obtained by calling the SEC at 1-800-SEC-0330.
 In addition, the SEC maintains an Internet website that contains reports and other information about issuers, like us, that file electronically with the SEC.
 The address of that website is www.sec.gov.